 Although labour law and social security law have always been adapting to labour market developments, the transformation of the labour market has been particularly fast in the last few decades.
 This derives from the accelerated fragmentation and increased flexibility of the economy.
 Those responsible for labour market regulations are trying to offer new legal designs of the different ‘work relationships’ that have seen the light in the last years.
 At the end of the previous century, there was a lot of attention for the flexible variants of work within the legal framework of the employment contract (fixed-term work, on-call contracts, causal work, and telework).
 In recent years, the spectrum has spread to a variety of jobs that differ from the standard employment contract.

 A second development is the rise of self-employed without personnel.
 The rapid growth of the number of self-employed people in many EU countries raises questions about the desired level of protection and regulatory framework for this group.
 The views on this include a broad spectrum: from "no intervention" (as they are small entrepreneurs); to “providing minimum protection” in case of disability and against payments below the minimum wage; to "all-embracing regulation" in the case of workers who actually act as an employees but have not been able to acquire that status.
-In the latter case, the notion of "bogus self-employed" is being used, following the judgment of the Court of Justice of 4 December 2014, FNV Kunsten, C-413/13.
+In the latter case, the notion of "bogus self-employed" is being used, following the judgement of the Court of Justice of 4 December 2014, FNV Kunsten, C-413/13.

 These first two developments are primarily related to new employment relationships, the third development focuses on new business forms.
 These new forms seem to ignore existing regulations in the field of employment.
 This development is referred to as the crowd economy, using terms such as sharing economy, collaborative economy, collaborative consumption, peer-to-peer economy, gig economy, platform economics or on-demand economics.
 An example of the latter is the provision of transport by the company Uber.
 Many of these initiatives are linked to the opportunities offered by information technology and at the same time, create significant dilemmas for society, that are largely linked to labour law, including equal treatment, dismissal protection, decent wages, social dialogue and welfare systems.